 In this article we will focus on the United States because the way in which God has blessed this nation and how He will deal with its shortcomings are examples for everyone.
 Peoples and nations who follow God’s instructions are destined to prosper.

-According to a poll by the Barna Group earlier this year, “72 percent of registered voters indicate they believe the United States is headed in the wrong direction.”
+According to a poll by the Barna Group, “72 percent of registered voters indicate they believe the United States is headed in the wrong direction.”
 The percentage among those claiming to be Christians was even higher (“Voters Want a Different America,” May 11, 2016).

 The report stated that voters “know something substantial must be done, but either they don’t know what that prescription is or they don’t have the courage to pursue it.”
 The prevailing perception is that “America has lost its mojo.
 And they realize restoring it at this point will be much harder than simply maintaining it might have been.”

 It isn’t hard to figure out what is causing Americans concern.
 Racial tension has exploded in many cities across the nation over shootings of young black men by police officers.
 Adding to the concern was a shooting of nine black church members in Charleston by a mentally unbalanced, young white man during a Bible study.
 There have also been revenge killings of police officers in Dallas and Baton Rouge.

 Racial tension isn’t the only problem, of course.
 A Gallup report earlier this year noted that the “economy tops Americans’ concern as [the] most important issue” (“Economy, Government Top U.S. Problem List,” April 14, 2016).
 Many are underemployed or have given up on looking for work, as landing a good paying job has become more difficult.

 Added to these issues are concerns over immigration, terrorism, the federal budget deficit, national security and dissatisfaction with government.

 Even though the U.S. is currently grappling with these problems, it continues to be the most powerful nation in the world.
 But what will the future bring?